Impact

 Risk and Exploitability

-The CVSS score is not provided, and the EPSS rating is unavailable; the vulnerability is not yet listed in CISA’s KEV catalog.
-The CVE description does not specify any authentication requirement; based on the description, it is inferred that the endpoint can be accessed without authentication, allowing an attacker to supply the malicious input by simply visiting the URL.
+The CVSS score is 6.1, EPSS is not available, and the vulnerability is not listed in KEV.
+The description does not specify any authentication requirement; based on the description, it is inferred that the endpoint can be accessed without authentication, allowing an attacker to supply malicious input by simply visiting the URL.
 This suggests a high likelihood of successful exploitation in environments where the endpoint is exposed to the public or to untrusted users.
-Because the flaw results in code execution in the context of any user who visits the warning page, the risk to the organization is significant.
+Because the flaw results in JavaScript execution in the context of any user who visits the warning page, the risk to the organization is significant.

 OpenCVE Enrichment